chocolatey/choco/docs/generated/HelpersGetChocolateyWebFile.md

 running a 64 bit OS or not and adjust accordingly.
 Please note that the 32 bit url will be used in the absence of this.
 This parameter should only be used for 64 bit native software.
 If the original Url contains both (which is quite rare), set this to '$url' Otherwise remove this parameter.

 Prefer HTTPS when available.
 Can be HTTP, FTP, or File URIs.

+In 0.10.1+, `Url64` is an alias for Url64bit.

 Property               | Value
 ---------------------- | -----
-Aliases                |
+Aliases                | url64
 Required?              | false
 Position?              | 4
 Default Value          |